 #love #instagood #tbt #me #cute #follow #followme#photooftheday #happy #tagforlikes #beautiful #girl #like #selfie #picoftheday #summer #fun #smile #friends #like4like #instadaily #fashion #igers #instalike #food.

 These are the top things people look for when they are searching for posts.
-Now on top of this there are also things like trending tags (like #PopeinNYC), event association (just pick any large event it has a hashtag), fads (#tbt #wcw etc), and then more recently hashtags are being used for marketing.
+Now on top of this, there are also things like trending tags (like #PopeinNYC), event association (just pick any large event it has a hashtag), fads (#tbt #wcw etc), and then more recently hashtags are being used for marketing.
 Jimmy Fallon has weekly contests where people can hashtag certain things to maybe get featured on The Tonight Show.
-However, in my mind the most successful hashtag trend that is also used for marketing is #psl (pumpkin spice latte).
+However, in my mind, the most successful hashtag trend that is also used for marketing is #psl (pumpkin spice latte).
 This was started by Starbucks and has become a fad.
-Believe it or not Starbucks is not the only place you can buy one of these.
+Believe it or not, Starbucks is not the only place you can buy one of these.
 But they took the term and used it to the point where everyone now associates the drink with their chain.

 What should you avoid when it comes to hashtags?
-Okay at this point you should know what a hashtag is, how to create one, and hopefully you get the idea of why people use them.
+Okay at this point you should know what a hashtag is, how to create one, and hopefully, you get the idea of why people use them.
 But I am writing this post to encourage you to be careful what you use those hashtags for.
 By taking a picture or writing a post and hashtagging it you are creating an association with whatever else has that hashtag.
 Now you are not responsible for what others post with a hashtag you use.
 However, let me encourage you to be careful about it.
 The fact is that the world is full of evil.
 Sometimes by associating a picture of your kids or yourself with a hashtag you become identified with a crowd you do not want to be associated with.
-Or event worse if your kids are old enough to have their own accounts it might bring unwanted attention from strangers.
+Or even worse if your kids are old enough to have their own accounts it might bring unwanted attention from strangers.

 I work as Children’s Ministry Director at a church and am a self-diagnosed coffee addict.
-Lately I have been taking this addiction and trying out a bunch of different stuff at home.
+Lately, I have been taking this addiction and trying out a bunch of different stuff at home.
 Which I started using the hashtag #homebrew because you know I was at home and brewing coffee.
-Well the next thing I knew I had dozens of people interacting with my social media presence about home brewing alcohol.
+Well, the next thing I knew I had dozens of people interacting with my social media presence about home brewing alcohol.
 Which is not something I am against but not something I want to be known for.
 This is a mild example of unwanted attention or association, but I have witnessed a lot worse.

 So what to do about hashtags?
 Use them.
 I personally enjoy how they connect the content of the Internet.
 But before you use them think what others might be posting under that hashtag.
 Then talk with your kids about Internet safety.
-Tell them about how the hashtag is more than a trend and what could happen overtime they use one.
+Tell them about how the hashtag is more than a trend and what could happen over time they use one.
 Also when having this conversation here are three other things that you should be teaching your kids about the Internet: